-Curriculum - Alignment with Ohio Learning 5) Provide evidence of alignment of the school's curriculum model to the Ohio Learning Standards, the Ohio Strategic Plan for Education: 2019-2024, and the mission, vision, and philosophy of the Standards school.

-The Ohio Model Curriculum and Ohio's Learning Standards will be the basis for all lesson planning and instructional strategies.
-The Ohio Model Curriculum directly aligns with Ohio's Learning Standards.

-Ohio's Learning Standards- http://education.ohio.gov/Topics/Learning-in-Ohio/OLS-Graphic-Sections/Learning-Standards Ohio Model Curriculum - http://education.ohio.gov/Topics/Learning-in-Ohio/OLS-Graphic-Sections/Model-Curricula

-Both the Ohio Model Curriculum and Ohio's Learning Standards are in alignment with the Ohio Strategic Plan for Education: 2019-2024, which focuses in the Four Learning Domains, the One Goal, Three Core Principles and Ten Priority Strategies.
-Instructional practices and models in the school will correlate with Ohio's Learning Standards and Model Curriculum.

-The school's mission will be served by providing the school's students with an individualized and self-paced program called Apex Digital Learning with a flexible schedule set in an environment that is responsive to its student's needs, and by providing an educational experience that leads to a high school diploma and post-secondary success.
+Curriculum - Alignment with Ohio Learning Standards 6.3b 5) Provide evidence of alignment of the school's curriculum model to the Ohio Learning Standards, the Ohio Strategic Plan for Education: 2019-2024, and the mission, vision, and philosophy of the school.
+The Ohio Model Curriculum a Model Curriculum directly aligned Learning Standards will be the basis for all lesson planning and instructional strategies.
+The Ohio hio hio's Learning Standards. ation.ohio.gov/Topics/Learning-in-Ohio/OLS-Graphic-Sections/Learning-Standards n.ohio.gov/Topics/Learning-in-Ohio/OLS-Graphic-Sections/Model-Curricula which focuses in the Four Le arning Dor hio's Learning Standards are in alignment with the Ohio Strategic Plan for Education: 2019-2024, nains, the One Goal, Three Core Principles and Ten Priority Strategies.
+Instructional practices and Ohio's Learning Standards and Model Curriculum.
+Learning with a flexible scheet that leads to a high school di selected for use at River Gat dule set in ploma and e is resear providing the school's students with an individualized and self-paced program called Apex Digital an environment that is responsive to its student's needs, and by providing an educational experience post-secondary success.
 All courses are aligned to Ohio's Learning Standards.
-The entire curriculum selected for use at River Gate is research based, rigorous, and tightly aligned to the Ohio's Learning Standards.
-It balances the basic skills required with challenging content that builds the prerequisite knowledge needed for college and career readiness.

-This model enables our students to meet Ohio's Learning Standards and gain critical 21St Century skills.
-Apex Learning courses in content area subjects fully incorporate the instructional intent of Ohio's Learning Standards including rigorous instruction, active learning experiences, and meaningful assessment.
-These courses are created in-house by a team of education experts with the same focus on research-based best practices.
-Students develop critical thinking skills through challenging but achievable tasks, with opt-in scaffolding and supports to meet students at their particular level of academic readiness.
-Students engage in active learning experiences through a balance of tasks involving reading, observing, inquiring, creating, connecting, and confirming.
-These build students' critical thinking skills and deepen their understanding of course content.
-Formative, summative, and diagnostic assessments are integrated throughout each course.
-Frequent formative assessments reveal student understanding and inform instruction and intervention, while summative assessments measure and report learning outcomes.
+The entire curriculum ch based, rigorous, and tightly aligned to the Ohio's Learning Standards.
+It balances the basic skills uilds the prerequisite knowledge needed for college and career readiness. area subjects fully incorporat and meaningful assessment. best practices.
+Students deve students at their particular lev reading, observing, inquiring, understanding of course con- e the instru These cou elop critica vel of acad , creating, o tent.
+Forma et Ohio's Learning Standards and gain critical 21 st Century skills.
+Apex Learning courses in content uctional intent of Ohio's Learning Standards including rigorous instruction, active learning experiences, urses are created in-house by a team of education experts with the same focus on research-based I thinking skills through challenging but achievable tasks, with opt-in scaffolding and supports to meet emic readiness.
+Students engage in active learning experiences through a balance of tasks involving connecting, and confirming.
+These build students' critical thinking skills and deepen their ative, summative, and diagnostic assessments are integrated throughout each course.
+Frequent understanding and inform instruction and intervention, while summative assessments measure and formative assessments reveal student understanding and inform instruction and intervention, while summative assessments measure ar report learning outcomes.
 Unit-level diagnostic assessments generate individualized study plans that direct students to appropriate instructional content based on their strengths and weaknesses.